infrahq/infra/docs/Connectors/connect-destinations/connect-destinations-kubernetes.md

 ## Grants

-Kubernetes Grants are built on top of Kubernetes RBAC which consists of `Role` and `ClusterRole` and `RoleBinding` and `ClusterRoleBinding`.
+Kubernetes grants are built on top of Kubernetes RBAC which consists of `Role` and `ClusterRole` and `RoleBinding` and `ClusterRoleBinding`.
 For more detailed explanation of these concepts, checkout the official documentation:

 [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)